neogeek/neogeek.github.io/_posts/2014-08-03-introducing-doxdox.md

 ---
 layout: post
 title: Introducing doxdox
 description: Managing documentation can be a tedious task, especially if you want to keep it usable and easy to read.
-While working on [Facade.js](http://facade.js/) I built a Python script for converting JSON files exported from [dox](https://github.com/tj/dox), a jsdoc parser for JavaScript, into formatted HTML.
-Today I re-released that library in the form of a node.js package complete with dox included.
+While working on [Facade.js](http://facade.js/) I built a Python script for converting JSON files exported from [dox](https://github.com/tj/dox), a JSDoc parser for JavaScript, into formatted HTML.
+Today I re-released that library in the form of a Node.js package complete with dox included.
 keywords: nodejs
 year: 2014
 ---